kehantan/labbook/docs/buffers_solutions/lb_broth.rst

 **Procedure**

 #.
-In a 100 mL Schott bottlhe, dissolve 1.25 g of LB broth powder in 50 mL distilled water.
+In a 100 mL Schott bottle, dissolve 1.25 g of LB broth powder in 50 mL distilled water.
 #.
 Autoclave.
 120 C, 15 mins.
 #.
-Wait until the LB broth cools down, then add 50 uL of Kanamycin stock solution into the autoclaved LB broth.
+Wait until the LB broth cools down, then add Kanamycin stock solution into LB broth to final concentration of 30 ug/mL.
 #.
 Label and store on bench.